waynephillips/cloud-native-development/docs/devops/overview.md

 This page provides a high level overview of the general project software development workflow in place for the Chicago DMC.
 In addition, it describes the DevOps-related processes and tools used for software development.

 ## Roles
-The following roles are discussed in this document:
+The following list summarizes the different teams and roles that occur in this document:
 - AS – Architecture Specialist
 - Ops team - Operations team
 - Dev team - Development team
+- Lead developer
 - Embedded Security Specialist

 ## Project Workflow